chanattan/rikudo_project/README.md

  - Solve BACKTRACK : this does the same thing as the Solve SAT but tries to solve the graph using backtracking, the solution might be slow to output on the graph.

- - Check Solution : considering that the current graph has been played and thus the nodes have been labelled with the hope of being a solution, then the proposed solution is checked using a verification algorithm, the answer is output in the label : is solution.
+ - Check Solution : considering that the current graph has been played and thus the nodes have been labelled with the hope of being a solution, then the proposed solution is checked using a verification algorithm, the answer is outputted on the label : is solution.

  Note that the algorithms may take time to run and the software may freeze in the meantime.